 Luminitza C. Tigirlas

-The narrator of these nine short stories is a man as he can be through and despite the words that betray him, promising him either to violonitis, or to an equally unheard-of variation of this disease of sonority where one loses one's body through the voice, captives of an untranslatable secret that reverberates in the hearing.
-With each of his attempts to take on body, the narrator seems forever a tormented other "as if," he says, "I were not completely innocent" and by inducing doubt about his integrity.
-Language leads the game by surprising the protagonists on the edges of what resounds in the strange, by confronting their beings with the unexpected in themselves and the disturbing in the other.
-Publication: April 1, 2025 Order Press release
+The narrator of these nine short stories is a man as he can be, both through and despite the words that betray him, promising him either to the violin's ecstasy or to an equally unheard-of variation of this sonority-induced malaise where one loses one's body through the voice, captive to an untranslatable secret that reverberates in the ear.
+With each of his attempts to take form, the narrator seems forever another tormented soul, "as if," he says, "I were not completely innocent," thus casting doubt on his integrity.
+Language leads the way, surprising the protagonists on the edge of what resonates in the uncanny, confronting their beings with the unexpected within themselves and the unsettling in the other.
+Publication: April 1, 2025 Order Press Release